Health & Fitness Businesses

 Comparing Startup Costs

-• Massage Therapy Business - A solo massage practice is the minimum viable version of spa services at 10% of the cost.
+• Massage Therapy Business - A solo massage practice ($5,000-$50,000) is the minimum viable version of spa bodywork at a fraction of the cost, and a common path before opening a full multi-room spa.

 Frequently Asked Questions